 Just How Important is Patient Recall to an Office?

 Our appointment reminder system at Weave has great success rates.
-You can learn more about our appointment reminders here.
+You can learn more about our dental appointment reminders here.
 However, there are always going to be a few patients who slip through the cracks of rescheduling, and in those instances, appointment reminders are not applicable.
 This is where Weave’s automated recall system kicks in.
 Overdue recall patients are at risk of never stepping into your office again.
 Practices often are so focused on new patient acquisition, that they give little thought to patient retention.
 With automated recall, you can get unscheduled recall patients back in your practice.
 Just how many patients, you ask?
 An average of Weave’s customers in 2017 shows 21% of patients contacted with Automated Recall ended up scheduling an appointment.
 That’s an average of 14 patients a month!
 At $150 for a hygiene appointment, that is an additional $2,100 a month in revenue or $25,200 per year.
 And that doesn’t even include the additional ongoing revenue from these reactivated patients.
 Not a bad return on something that works in the background and requires minimal setup effort.

 Understanding the Recall Analytics